UBC-MDS/ds-toolbox/chapters/en/slides/module1/module1_01.md

 have active development communities and are open source, which means that anyone can read the source code and contribute to these projects.
-Open source programs have many benefits, such as those mentioned on this slide.
+Open source programs have many benefits, primarily including those that are listed on this slide.

 ---